maxtkc/mvths-wiki/docs/070xb-motor-control.rst

 Hook Up Diagram
 ----------------
-The following is a hook up diagram for using the MD17A.
-Note that generally it is best to solder and use the MD17A with the label side up so it is easier to make sure your connections are correct. **VERY IMPORTANT** The MD17A only has one voltage input.
+The following is a hook up diagram for using the MD17A. **VERY IMPORTANT** The MD17A only has one voltage input.
 This is for the power to the motor.
 This voltage should ONLY be applied to this pin and no where else on your board.

 .. image:: images/MD17a.png